GuilinDev/peerReviewAlgo/bq.md

 * I heard in here you use Oracle which I am not very familiar with, but I am a quick learner and currently studying this at the moment on my own.

 ### Do you prefer to work independently or in a team?
-> both/depends on task complexity/I have experiences with both environments and I see value in both environments.
+> both/depends on task complexity/
+* I have experiences with both environments and I see value in both environments.

 ### Where do you see yourself in 5 years?
 > goals for the future, realistic and achievable